fastforwardlabs/semantic-segmentation-amp/README.md

 1. **From Prototype Catalog** - Navigate to the AMPs tab on a CML workspace, select the "Detecting Defects with Semantic Segmentation" tile, click "Launch as Project", click "Configure Project"
 2. **As an AMP** - In a CML workspace, click "New Project", add a Project Name, select "AMPs" as the Initial Setup option, copy in this repo URL, click "Create Project", click "Configure Project"

+> **Note** - In order to run the `Severstal_EDA.ipynb` and `Data_Pipeline_Walkthrough.ipynb` notebooks, you'll need to launch a Jupyter session with at least 2vCPU & 4GB RAM.
+For the `Model_Evaluation.ipynb`, you'll need a Jupyter session with at least 4vCPU & 8GB RAM.